OFMU: Optimization-Driven Framework for Machine Unlearning¶

 Key Findings¶

-- Gradient decorrelation decouples the coupling problem in hard-to-forget samples.
+- Gradient decorrelation decouples the issues associated with hard-to-forget samples.

 Highlights & Insights¶